FranceBB/LinearTransformation/README.md

 # LinearTransformation
 This script performs Linear Transformations based on a matrix conversion.
-Matrices are made by Francesco Bucciantini
+Matrices are made by Francesco Bucciantini.
 <br>
 The function has two parameters: Input and Output.
 <br>